enighodaro/Chomp-game/README.md

 # Chomp-game
-an implementation of the chomp game
+An implementation of the chomp game

 Computer Science 2005